Aergo (AERGO) Price Hits $0.18

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Aergo’s launch date was November 22nd, 2018.
+Aergo launched on November 22nd, 2018.
 Aergo’s total supply is 500,000,000 coins and its circulating supply is 445,000,000 coins.
+The official message board for Aergo is medium.com/aergo.
+Aergo’s official Twitter account is @aergo_io and its Facebook page is accessible here.
+Aergo’s official website is www.aergo.io.
 The Reddit community for Aergo is https://reddit.com/r/aergo_official and the currency’s Github account can be viewed here.
-The official website for Aergo is www.aergo.io.
-Aergo’s official Twitter account is @aergo_io and its Facebook page is accessible here.
-The official message board for Aergo is medium.com/aergo.

 Aergo Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Aergo directly using U.S. dollars.
-Investors seeking to trade Aergo should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Aergo using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Aergo directly using US dollars.
+Investors seeking to trade Aergo should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aergo using one of the exchanges listed above.

 Receive News & Updates for Aergo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aergo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.